Myanmar’s Junta has sentenced Aung San Suu Kyi to four years in prison.

 “They will face other charges from the places where they are currently detained,” he continued, referring to their imprisonment in Naypyidaw’s capital but providing no further specifics.

+The inciting charge stemmed from statements made by her National League for Democracy party shortly after the coup, in which they condemned the generals’ takeover.

+The Covid charge is tied to the NLD’s overwhelming victory in last year’s election, but the facts are unclear due to the government’s gag order on court proceedings.

-Journalists have been restricted from attending court proceedings in Naypyidaw’s special court, and Suu Kyi’s lawyers have recently been prohibited from speaking to the media.
+Journalists are not allowed to attend the special court proceedings in Naypyidaw, and Suu Kyi’s lawyers have recently been forbidden from communicating to the media.

-Other high-ranking members of Suu Kyi’s National League for Democracy have had their trials concluded in recent weeks, with the junta handing down heavy punishments.
+Other key members of the NLD have received lengthy prison sentences in recent weeks.

 This month, a former chief minister was sentenced to 75 years in prison, while a close Suu Kyi adviser was condemned to 20 years.